 Not all cacao beans are the same.
-Depending on the bean variety, its place of origin, growing conditions, and post harvest practices, a wide range of flavors can be obtained – everything from tart and citrusy, to earthy and bourbony.
+Depending on the bean variety, its place of origin, growing conditions, and post harvest practices, a wide range of flavours can be obtained – everything from tart and citrusy, to earthy and bourbony.
+We love the diversity of flavours found in high quality cacao beans and are excited to share them with you.

 Below is our current lineup.
 Stay tuned for new origins and seasonal creations.